KarlsruheGraphGeneration/KaGen/README.md

 Examples on how to use the C and C++ interfaces are available in the `examples/` directory.
 The examples given below only show the C++ interface.

+**Note**: Instead of calling the library functions listed below, you can also use `KaGen::GenerateFromOptionString()` to pass the generator options as a string (documentation is available in `library/kagen.h`).

 ## General Graph Format

 Unless noted otherwise, KaGen generates **simple**, **undirected** graphs, i.e.,